-- Loan Charges are projected to underspend by £2.649 million in 2023/24.
-There are three main factors: - Higher than forecast and more sustained periods of surplus cash related directly to timing of capital expenditure thus providing opportunity to generate some deposit income; - Delays in in longer-term borrowing due to availability of existing funding to support capital programmes in 2023/24; and - Higher than budgeted deposit income from cash-backed reserves due to a significant increase in interest rates during 2023/24 from those expected when the budget was set. - With the exception of ASN, costs across the spectrum of learning settings for children and young people are lower than provided for in the budget mainly due to lower pupil numbers thus giving rise to a positive variance of £0.906 million.
+- Loan Charges are projected to underspend by £3.519 million in 2023/24.
+There are three main factors: - Higher than forecast and more sustained periods of surplus cash related directly to timing of capital expenditure thus providing opportunity to generate some deposit income; - Delays in in longer-term borrowing due to availability of existing funding to support capital programmes in 2023/24; and - Higher than budgeted deposit income from cash-backed reserves due to a significant increase in interest rates during 2023/24 from those expected when the budget was set. - With the exception of ASN, costs across the spectrum of learning settings for children and young people are lower than provided for in the budget mainly due to lower pupil numbers thus giving rise to a positive variance of £0.732 million.
 Pupil projections in the budget for the following academic year are finalised during base budget development work in December.
 In the 2023/24 academic year there has been a significant number of primary 1 deferrals and a lower than estimated number of children in Council run Early Years settings; - The Council continues to hold some non-critical vacancies across the Council, partly to mitigate delivery of planned saving and partly as a financial discipline measure.
 Management measures are in place to review each vacancy before approving recruitment.
-The net projected impact in 2023/24 is £0.310 million; - Fuel prices are now much lower than forecast when the 2023/24 budget was set giving rise to a projected underspend of £0.178 million; - Income from roads construction charging exceeds budget by £0.195 million due to some large one-off receipts in 2023/24. - 3.4 The Corporate Management Team have met to consider the financial position agreeing, alongside the continued financial discipline measures referenced in section 3.2, a range of recovery actions and clear timescales for these as outlined in table 1 above.
+The net projected impact in 2023/24 is £0.606 million; - Fuel prices are now much lower than forecast when the 2023/24 budget was set giving rise to a projected underspend of £0.176 million; - Income from roads construction charging exceeds budget by £0.195 million due to some large one-off receipts in 2023/24; - Income from Planning fees exceeds budget by £0.181 million due to a large one-off receipt in 2023/24 and a higher than anticipated volume of applications.

+3.4 The Corporate Management Team continue to meet to consider the financial position agreeing, alongside the continued financial discipline measures referenced in section 3.2, a range of recovery actions and clear timescales for these as outlined in tables 1 and 2 above.

-Pay and funding
+Pay Costs and Funding